Veinar/envcloak/README.md

 > **Key Differentiator for EnvCloak**: Focused specifically on Python developers and lightweight CI/CD needs, making it ideal for small to medium projects.

+## 🤔 What Do You Think?
+We’d love to hear your thoughts about EnvCloak!
+Open an [issue](https://github.com/Veinar/envcloak/issues) or join the conversation in [Discussions](https://github.com/Veinar/envcloak/discussions).

 ## 🌟  Hall of Fame

 A huge thanks to all our amazing contributors! 🎉